 Chicago Heights is a medium-sized city located in the state of Illinois.
 With a population of 29,322 people and eight constituent neighborhoods, Chicago Heights is the 65th largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Chicago Heights is generally considered to be a blue-collar town.
-35.22% of the Chicago Heights workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Unlike some cities, Chicago Heights isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Chicago Heights are a mix of both white- and blue-collar jobs.
 Overall, Chicago Heights is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Chicago Heights who work in office and administrative support (12.79%), sales jobs (8.24%), and food service (6.91%).
+There are especially a lot of people living in Chicago Heights who work in office and administrative support (12.46%), food service (8.65%), and maintenance occupations (6.30%).

-The citizens of Chicago Heights are slightly less educated than the national average of 21.84% for the average city or town: 14.49% of adults in Chicago Heights have a bachelor's degree or advanced degree
+The percentage of adults in Chicago Heights with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.30% of adults in Chicago Heights have a bachelor's degree or advanced degree.

 Chicago Heights is an extremely ethnically-diverse city.
 The people who call Chicago Heights home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Chicago Heights, accounting for 38.69% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Chicago Heights residents report their race to be Black or African-American, followed by White.
-Chicago Heights also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.95% of the city’s residents.
-Important ancestries of people in Chicago Heights include German, Irish, Polish, and English.
+Important ancestries of people in Chicago Heights include Italian, German, Irish, Polish, and African.